genesiscommunitysuccess/docs/versioned_docs/version-2022.3/03_server/04_event-handler/03_advanced.md

 ## Disabling schema validation

-It is possible to disable the automatic Json Schema validation enforced by default for all type-safe messages for each individual `eventHandler`.
+It is possible to disable the automatic JSON Schema validation enforced by default for all type-safe messages for each individual `eventHandler`.

 To disable schema validation for a specific event, either: